 Keep indoor Norfolk pine in a container with a mixture of equal parts potting soil, sand and peat moss.
 Good drainage is especially important, so choose a container that has several drainage holes.
 Use a saucer under the pot to catch excess water, and empty it after watering.

 Choose a location for your Norfolk that provides bright, filtered morning sunshine.
 To keep the bright foliage, it needs 2 hours or more of bright, indirect light each day.
 Norfolk pines don't like to be transplanted or relocated in their containers indoors, so pick a place where it can thrive.
 A window setting with plentiful natural light works best.

 Rotate your Norfolk island pine a quarter turn every week indoors to keep it growing upright and symmetrically.
 With light coming from only one direction, the tree grows toward it.
 Regular turns keep it from tilting to one side and growing in an irregular form.

-Water Norfolk pine when the top few inches of soil becomes dry.
+Water Norfolk pine when the top inch of soil becomes dry.
 Water thoroughly so that water runs through the drainage holes and the entire soil area becomes moist.
 Never let Norfolk pines sit in standing water or their roots will rot.
 Empty the excess water out of the saucer after watering thoroughly.
 Allow the soil to dry before you water again.
 Norfolk pines do best when they have consistent water and moisture, so monitor the soil regularly.

-Feed Norfolk pines with a balanced, complete fertilizer during the tree's active period of growth, which is usually March through September.
+Fertilize Norfolk pines with a balanced, complete fertilizer during the tree's active period of growth, which is usually March through September.
 An all-purpose, water-soluble 10-10-10 fertilizer at half strength works well.
-Mix 1/2 tablespoon fertilizer with 1 gallon water, and water every seven to 14 days.
+Follow all label directions for frequency of application.
 Norfolk pine trees go through a dormant period during the cool winter months, and no fertilizer is needed.

 Mist your indoor Norfolk pine tree regularly to maintain high, consistent humidity.
 The trees crave humidity, especially on dry, winter days.
-A daily misting of water daily prevents browning of the needles.
+A daily misting of water prevents browning of the needles.
 Consider using a humidifier if air is especially dry.
 You can also place the plant on a saucer filled with rocks and water for extra humidity, making sure that the water level is below the tops of the pebbles.